hello-yaowq/as-1/_posts/2018-02-20-as-study-platform.md

 But first of all, the third party CAN library should be downloaded, such as the [peak-can pcan-basic.zip](https://www.peak-system.com/fileadmin/media/files/pcan-basic.zip) and [zlg-can CAN_lib.zip](http://www.zlg.cn/data/upload/software/Can/CAN_lib.zip).
 But this 2 libraries maybe updated in the future by the vendor maybe for the purpuse to add new features or fix some bugs, it may result that the automaticlly downlowded one by the aslua/Makefile will not be usable if the CAN library file structure changed.
 I am not going to fix those issues resulted by the third party CAN library file structure changed, so you should generally make sure the CAN library located at the as/release/download folder as below file structure.

+And for the zlg can, the [VC 2008 Runtime X64](https://www.microsoft.com/en-us/download/details.aspx?id=15336)  or the [VC 2008 Runtime X86](https://www.microsoft.com/en-us/download/details.aspx?id=29) should be installed.

 ![third-party-can-folder-structure.png](/as/images/rewoa/third-party-can-folder-structure.png)

 Run command "make clean && make aslua" in the panel of aslua of the Console, but as the issue of msys2, you will encounter below error maybe.